ivanch/notificc/README.md

 1. Go to `web` folder, run `npm install` to install dependencies and `npm start` to start the development server.
 2. Go to `api` folder and run `pip install docker/requirements.txt` to install all the requirements.
 3. Run `python app.py` to start the API server.

-Note that at `docker-compose.yaml` the API is limited to use 10% of CPUs count and limited to 100MB RAM usage.
-It should work fine with lower configurations too.

-## to-do:
-* Write tests for API
-* Handle high ping
-* Handle no internet connection
-* Handle errors on the checker thread
-* (v2) Add option to select a part of the website page